A missing child was found alive after more than 40 years. But the search continues for her parents' killers, police say

 "I'm like, oh my gosh!
 We found her!
 We found her," Debbie Brooks, Holly's aunt, told CNN affiliate WESH.

-Donna Casasanta, Holly's biological grandmother, told WESH that knowing Holly was still alive is "a gift from heaven."b
+Donna Casasanta, Holly's biological grandmother, told WESH that knowing Holly was still alive is "a gift from heaven."

 "I kept thinking, I used to hold her as a little baby," Casasanta said.
 "And I just wanted to put my arms around her."